 The Company continues to execute its strategy of acquiring a significant land base in Saskatchewan for helium exploration and production.
-The total permits under an initial 3-year term with the Government of Saskatchewan as of March 31, 2022, is approximately 5.5 million acres.
+The total permits held by the Company under an initial 3-year term with the Government of Saskatchewan as of June 30, 2022, cover approximately 5.5 million acres.

 The Company is undertaking extensive geological and geophysical modelling, which will include the purchase of existing 2D seismic lines, shooting additional 2D seismic lines, seismic reprocessing and interpretation, and well log integration to refine and mold the Company's geological model, and select initial drilling targets.
-HEVI expects to commence drilling operations in June 2022, results of which will be further incorporated into the geological model.
+HEVI commenced drilling operations in June 2022, results of which will be further incorporated into the geological model.